 I ended up saving some cash with that coupon code, but I also love the way that they do things.
 If you do not like something in the box, you do not have to keep it.
 You can actually send whatever you don’t want back and then you’re not charged extra for them – they take the price of the items that you send back right off of the total!
 I loved that!
 It is definitely a great way to save money!

 I admit I do have a bit of a subscription addiction when it comes to the things that I can get in them.
-Depending on what they offer – food, clothes, crafts, pet stuff, beauty, perfume – the list goes on, I want to check them out and see what I can get.
+Depending on what they offer – food, clothes, crafts, pet food beauty, perfume – the list goes on, I want to check them out and see what I can get.
 This box was cool because it was different stuff than I am used too and it was all delivered to my door!
 No school clothes shopping for my kids needed!
+Now granted, if you’re looking for cool gadgets for your kid or baby, such as an Owlet Smart Sock, then you might be a bit disappointed, since Kidbox only sends clothes.

 What You Get